• Skip to primary navigation

 Scharffenberger Cellars

-Scharffenberger, yes that Scherffenberger that made chocolate, now makes sparkling wine in the Anderson Valley in the traditional méthode champenoise.
+Scharffenberger, yes that Scharffenberger that made chocolate, now makes sparkling wine in the Anderson Valley in the traditional méthode champenoise.
 Neighboring Roederer Estate bought the winery, and the two maintain their own identities.
 The tasting room is open, and requires a reservation via their website.

 Scharffenberger Cellars